quangthangisme/tp/docs/DeveloperGuide.md

    Use case ends.

-**Extensions**
-* 2a.
-The event list is empty.
-    * 2a1.
-TC displays a message that the list is empty.

-      Use case ends.

 **Use case 19: Add a contact to an event**

 **MSS**
 1. User <u>searches for the contact's information (UC:4)</u>.
+2. User <u>finds all contacts (UC:3)</u>.
-2. User requests to add the contact to an event by ID.
+3. User requests to add the contact to an event by event index and contact index.
-3. TC associates the contact with the event.
+4. TC associates the contact with the event.
-4. TC displays a confirmation message.
+5 TC displays a confirmation message.

 **Extensions**
-* 2a.
-The given name is invalid.
+* 3a.
+The given event index is not a positive integer.
-    * 2a1.
+    * 3a1.
 TC displays an error message.

-      Use case resumes at step 2.
+      Use case resumes at step 3.
-* 2b.
-The given name is empty.
+* 3b.
+The given event index is out of range in the event list.
-    * 2b1.
+    * 3b1.
 TC displays an error message.

-      Use case resumes from step 2.
+      Use case resumes at step 3.
-* 2c.
-The given ID is invalid.
+* 3c.
+The given contact index is not a positive integer.
-    * 2c1.
+    * 3c1.
 TC displays an error message.

-      Use case resumes at step 2.
+      Use case resumes at step 3.
-* 2d.
-The given ID is empty.
+* 3d.
+The given contact index is out of range in the contact list.
-    * 2d1.
+    * 3d1.
 TC displays an error message.

-      Use case resumes at step 2.
+      Use case resumes at step 3.
-* 2e.
+* 3e.
 The contact is already assigned to the event.
-    * 2e1.
+    * 3e1.
 TC displays an error message.

-      Use case resumes from step 2.
+      Use case resumes from step 3.

 **Use case 20: Remove a contact from an event**

 **MSS**
 1. User <u>finds all contacts associated with an event (UC:17)</u>.
-2. User requests to remove a contact from an event by ID.
+2. User requests to remove a contact from an event by event index and contact index.
 3. TC removes the association.
 4. TC displays a confirmation message.

    Use case ends.

 **Extensions**
 * 2a.
-The given name is invalid.
+The given event index is not a positive integer.
     * 2a1.
 TC displays an error message.

       Use case resumes at step 2.
 * 2b.
-The given name is empty.
+The given event index is out of range in the event list.
     * 2b1.
 TC displays an error message.

-      Use case resumes from step 2.
+      Use case resumes at step 2.
 * 2c.
-The given ID is invalid.
+The given contact index is not a positive integer.
     * 2c1.
 TC displays an error message.

       Use case resumes at step 2.
 * 2d.
-The given ID is empty.
+The given contact index is out of range in the event's contact list.
     * 2d1.
 TC displays an error message.

       Use case resumes at step 2.
-* 2e.
-The contact is not assigned to the event.
-    * 2e1.
-TC displays an error message.

-      Use case resumes from step 2.

 **Use case 21: Log a contact as having attended an event**

 **MSS**
 1. User <u>finds all events (UC:18)</u>.
+2. User <u>finds all contacts (UC:3)</u>.
-2. User requests to log a contact as having attended for an event.
+3. User requests to log a contact as having attended for an event by event index and contact index.
-3. TC marks the contact as attended.
+4. TC marks the contact as attended.
-4. TC displays a confirmation message.
+5. TC displays a confirmation message.

 **Extensions**
-* 2a.
-The given name is invalid.
+* 3a.
+The given event index is not a positive integer.
-    * 2a1.
+    * 3a1.
 TC displays an error message.

+      Use case resumes at step 3.
+* 3b.
+The given event index is out of range in the event list.
+    * 3b1.
+TC displays an error message.

       Use case resumes at step 2.
-* 2b.
-The given name is empty.
+* 3c.
+The given contact index is not a positive integer.
-    * 2b1.
+    * 3c1.
 TC displays an error message.

+      Use case resumes at step 2.
+* 3d.
+The given contact index is out of range in the event's contact list.
+    * 3d1.
+TC displays an error message.

-      Use case resumes from step 2.
+      Use case resumes at step 2.
-* 2c.
+* 3e.
 The given contact has already attended the event.
-    * 2c1.
+    * 3e1.
 TC displays an error message.

       Use case ends.

 **Use case 22: Log a contact as not having attended an event**

 **MSS**
-1. User <u>finds all events (UC:18)</u>.
+1. User <u>finds all contacts associated with an event (UC:17)</u>.
-2. User requests to log a contact as not having attended for an event.
+2. User requests to log a contact as not having attended for an event by event index and contact index.
 3. TC marks the contact as not attended.
 4. TC displays a confirmation message.

 **Extensions**
 * 2a.
-The given name is invalid.
+The given event index is not a positive integer.
     * 2a1.
 TC displays an error message.

       Use case resumes at step 2.
 * 2b.
-The given name is empty.
+The given event index is out of range in the event list.
     * 2b1.
 TC displays an error message.

+      Use case resumes at step 2.
+* 2c.
+The given contact index is not a positive integer.
+    * 2c1.
+TC displays an error message.

+      Use case resumes at step 2.
+* 2d.
+The given contact index is out of range in the event's contact list.
+    * 2d1.
+TC displays an error message.

-      Use case resumes from step 2.
+      Use case resumes at step 2.
 * 2c.
 The given contact is already marked as not having attended the event.
     * 2c1.
 TC displays an error message.